ben-heil/ben-heil.github.io/_posts/2020-08-10-repo_design.md

 which defined functions that all dataset classes were expected to have.
 It then had [LabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L178) and [UnlabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L220)
 classes outlining the functions specific to labeled and unlabeled data.
-Finally, I put the logic specific to the [refine.bio expression compendium](refine.bio) into [RefineBioUnlabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L249) and [RefineBioLabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L674), each of which inherited from their corresponding base classes.
+Finally, I put the logic specific to the [refine.bio expression compendium](https://www.refine.bio/compendia?c=normalized) into [RefineBioUnlabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L249) and [RefineBioLabeledDataset](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py#L674), each of which inherited from their corresponding base classes.

 ### Aside: Why So Many Base Classes?
 If you're unfamiliar with object oriented programming, all the machinery may seem like overkill to you.
-And to be fair, there are around 250 lines of code and comments in the [datasets file](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py) that only describe what other classes will do.
+And to be fair, there are around 250 lines of code and comments in the [datasets file](https://github.com/greenelab/saged/blob/a8a89d36873c79fa1cdd6ad8ee893d18f3633747/saged/datasets.py) just describing what other classes will do.
 There are two advantages of putting in the effort for all these base classes though.

-First, I expect to add datasets other than the [refine.bio](refine.bio) compendium in the future.
+First, I expect to add datasets other than the [refine.bio](https://www.refine.bio/) compendium in the future.
 By designing base classes with typed function signatures, I know exactly what the future dataset classes will need to do.
-Python will even throw an error telling me which functions I didn't implement I forget something.
+Python will even throw an error telling me which functions I didn't implement if I forget something.

 Second, having a set [API](https://francescolelli.info/programming/how-to-design-a-good-api-advanced-object-oriented-programming/) makes testing easier.
 Since I know exactly what functions each class will implement and what their inputs and outputs should be, I can use the same test cases for multiple datasets.